by Elemental Green staff

 Renewed Materials, Inc., producer of ALKEMI surfaces, is a proud member of the U.S. Green Building Council, a non-profit organization committed to expanding sustainable building practices.
 Member organizations work to advance structures that are environmentally responsible, profitable, and healthy places to live and work.

-ALKEMI-acrylic is a beautiful and sustainable surfacing alternative, made using pre-consumer waste aluminum and copper flake, solid surface scrap, and recycled acrylic.
-With no VOC content, ALKEMI-acrylic is safe for people and friendly to the environment — EPA-approved testing of ALKEMI-acrylic shows no notable traces of volatile compounds.
+ALKEMI-acrylic is a beautiful and sustainable surfacing alternative, made using a minimum of 88% to 97% post-industrial waste aluminum and copper flake, solid surface scrap, and recycled acrylic.
+ALKEMI-acrylic is safe for people and friendly to the environment — EPA-approved testing of ALKEMI-acrylic shows no notable traces of volatile compounds.
 ALKEMI-acrylic is a testament of the company’s commitment to continually develop and bring to market the most innovative, design-driven, eco-friendly, and sustainable materials.

 Award-winning ALKEMI-polyester is a recycled countertop material composed of post-industrial scrap waste (34% by weight—as certified—or 60% by volume).
 ALKEMI-polyester is made from fine flake aluminum milling scrap, which commonly burns up as a heavy smoke pollutant when exposed to conventional aluminum recycling — but recycled into an ALKEMI surface, the scrap leaves no hazardous footprint.